 - Use native quality.
 The best picture quality will match your screens’ native resolutions.
 For TVs, this could be 720p or 1080p.
 For monitors, various resolutions are acceptable, such as 1366 x 768 pixels or 1920 x 1080 pixels.

-- Use professional grade products.
-Use professional quality products for your video wall.
+- Use professional-grade products.
+Use professional quality products for your video wall success.
 They’re designed for enduring constant public exposure and possible around-the-clock usage.
 The displays you choose should be color calibrated for proper color, brightness and contrast.
 This will achieve maximum picture quality, as well as a uniform look across screens.

 - Choose an appropriate mounting system.
 Make sure the wall is structurally sound.
 Ease of future access and maintenance is also important.